KPIs, OKRs, and What’s Probably Missing from Your Quarterly Strategic Plan

 Even if you don’t adopt an OKR practice for your business, be sure that you have a method for sharing your business strategy and objectives across your organization on a regular basis.

 When employees know why you’re paying attention to the numbers you’re measuring or why you’re investing resources in specific areas, they’ll feel more empowered to make the right decisions to help you move in the right direction together.

-And, once you’ve adopted a KPI, don’t optimize for it blindly forever.
+And, once you’ve adopted a KPI, don’t keep optimizing for it forever without revisiting.
 Different KPIs make sense at different points in time as business evolves.
 Don’t be afraid to archive old KPIs or adopt new ones as you grow.